 If you’re just starting to shop for managed security services, you should understand the path vendors are taking to transform their business models.

-When you understand the details of a shift from selling solutions to managing security, you can make a more informed decision about who you’ll partner with to ensure total network protection.
+understand the details of a shift from selling solutions to managing security, you can make a more informed decision about who you’ll partner with to ensure total network protection.

 The increasingly complex threat landscape is causing a shift in the cyber security community from solutions sales to managed security services.
 Intel Security, in particular, has redefined its entire channel partners strategy to eliminate siloed endpoint solutions and has started offering protective services for the full threat-defense life cycle.